 All members of the UW–Madison community deserve to feel welcome, valued, and safe.
 We do not tolerate harassment and discrimination, and racist behaviors and stereotyping are inconsistent with the values of UW–Madison.
 The Office of Compliance and Dean of Students Office provide resources and reporting options for students, faculty, and staff.

-With 80 trainers and 24 affiliates, NTP faculty and students study in many broad research areas, with the seven listed on our site meant to serve as a guide to prospective students as they begin to consider their graduate school career.
+With over 90 trainers and 25 affiliates, NTP faculty and students study in many broad research areas, with the five listed on our site meant to serve as a guide to prospective students as they begin to consider their graduate school career.

-All NTP admissions info can be found under the Prospective Students tab.
-The application deadline is December 1st.
-For questions regarding the admissions process, please contact the program office at 608-262-4932 or by email firstname.lastname@example.org.
+The application deadline for the Neuroscience Training Program is December 1.
+For questions regarding the admissions process, please contact the program office at 608-262-4932 or by firstname.lastname@example.org.

 NTP participates in over 35 community outreach events per year.
 We participate in events like the Wisconsin Science Festival and host classroom visits.
 We also have neuroscience materials that can loaned out for science education!